drmateusrocha/Capstone-Project/README.md

 This model was developed using TensorFlow and GridSearchCV (Scikit Learn) for optimization.

-First the a simple neural network (NN) with 7 inputs, 5 neurons, 1 hidden layer and 3 outputs was attempted.
+First the a simple neural network (NN) with 7 inputs, 2 hidden layers, 5 neurons per layer and 3 outputs was attempted.
 The MAE error for this NN was 1.864.

 Then, a GridSearchCV optimization was done to determine the number of hidden layers (1 or 2) and the number of neurons per hidden layer (20, 10, 5, 3) using batch sizes of 20, 50, 100 and epochs of 20, 50, 100.

-The MAE error for the optimized NN was 1.547.
+The MAE error for the optimized NN was 0.153.

+The Feature importance acording to the NN is:

+    Weight	Feature
+    0.5816 ± 0.0218	bsub
+    0.3295 ± 0.0091	Lsub
+    0.2864 ± 0.0263	asub
+    0.2378 ± 0.0107	Thickness
+    0.0813 ± 0.0047	acer
+    0.0587 ± 0.0036	bcer
+    0.0411 ± 0.0015	Lcer

+The model was deployed using the API Gradio for simple GUI.

 ### Deep Neural Network (Notebook 4)

+The Deep neural network is still under development.
+In a trial attempt the use of the following parameters 'learning_rate': 0.001614, 'dropout_rate': 0.087819, 'num_hidden_layers': 48, 'neurons_per_layer': 179, 'batch_size': 8, 'activation': 'tanh', 'optimizer': 'adam' found the optimium result.
+However, only 25 trial were attempt and I am now running 400 trials.
+Now is 234/400 (Sep 14, 12:28 EDT)

 ## Conclusion